Super World of Sports

-Super World of Sports, more commonly known as SWS, was a Japanese professional wrestling promotion from 1990 to 1992.
+Super World of Sports, also known as Super World Sports or simply SWS, was a Japanese professional wrestling promotion from 1990 to 1992.
 Its motto was "Straight and Strong".

 History

 Formation

 In April 1990, Genichiro Tenryu, one of the top stars of All Japan Pro Wrestling, left the company to become a spokesmodel for Megane Super, whom were one of the best-known makers of eyeglasses in Japan at the time.
 However, the company decided to instead used him as the launching pad for a new pro-wrestling circuit, which Megane Super executive Hachiro Tanaka named Super World of Sports.